oayres/react-ssr/README.md

   }
 ```

 🏆 You should now have server-side rendering setup.
-There's still a few extra things to think about to make this work for more advanced applications.
-Continue reading to find out more.

 ## Notes

 There's a few things to consider here.
 Since data fetching occurs before rendering begins, you'll have these points to deal with:

 - You can't access `this` inside your static `fetchData`.
 Chain API calls together in parent components if they are dependent.
+- You must use static routes.
+Dynamic routing (react router v4) takes place as your app is rendering, but this has huge performance implications for server side rendering.
+So, we must have a static set of routes that we can match against before rendering begins.
 - Components that are dynamically rendered with static `fetchData` will not be server-side rendered.
 So, if you're programatically doing something like this, it won't server-side render, but instead show a loading spinner and client-side render:
 ```jsx
 const DynamicComponent = components['MyComponent']